sphaero/sphof/docs/guide.rst

         def on_peer_signaled(self, peer_id, name, signal):
             print(name, signal)

-By subscribing to the variable of an Actor the Actor will send the value to you.
+By subscribing to the variable of the MyFirstActor the MyFirstActor will send the value of the variable to you.
 Of course you first need to be aware of the Actor you are interested in hence the usage of the 'on_enter_peer' method.
 Remember as we are running Actors on multiple processors you will never know if your program started first or if the other was first.
 Therefore the 'on_enter_peer' method will tell you.

 It might also be easier to directly link the variable of an Actor to your own variable.
 You can do this by registering your variable and then